seanpandrew/identity-admin-api/app/repositories/sqlClients/README.md

 async is not helpful.
 But more generally, asynchronous code is much harder to reason about and write.
 If necessary (as for Identity Admin API) it is easy to make a blocking API asynchronous by pushing work onto a threadpool of some kind.

+*Comment on 'raw' SQL vs DSL*

+Jsonb restricts us here anyway, but there are interesting trade-offs between writing raw SQL (with interpolation) vs a DSL of some kind.

+Raw SQL:

+* easy to write the query you intend you and optimise for performance
+* can use (Postgres specific?) features even if unsupported by the DSL
+* don't have to grok/fight additional abstraction layer

+DSL:

+* greater type safety
+* easier refactoring if columns change etc as col/table names all in one place
+* possibly(!) less glue code to map results to case classes

+Experience tells me that sticking as close as possible to raw SQL is best, but would be good to hear from someone with a different experience.